 Let’s discuss this famous film studio and production company and see the evolution of its charming logo.

-If it’s possible to imagine Walt Disney was actually fired for lacking creativity.
+Our stories of Walt Disney highlight an animator full of imagination and often neglect to point out an early roadblock Walt faced – that he was let go from early role because his imagination wasn’t big enough.
 Business schools and motivational speakers love to bring it up, and as strange as it might seem, it wasn’t the only setback the company experienced.

 The company started with Walt.
-During his time working at the Kansas City Film Ad Company, Walt’s interest in cel animation began.
+Before heading to Hollywood, or “Disney World,” Walt started off in Kansas, at a smaller film studio.
 He drew several cartoons for various publications but wanted more.
 He went on to start his own animation company shortly after.

-Since its foundation, Walt Disney has opened several properties and released dozens of films that became childhood and family classics, including Mary Poppins, Tarzan, The Lion King, and many more.
-Additionally, they acquired Pixar, Marvel, ESPN, and 21st Century Fox in 2019, which has launched their success into a whole new stratosphere.
+Since its inception, Walt Disney has opened several properties and released dozens of films that became childhood and family classics, including The Little Mermaid, Cinderella, and The Jungle Book Beyond creating these family classics, Disney expanded their studio to include other production companies like Pixar and Marvel.
+The brand also expanded its reach in the television space with partnerships with ESPN and ABC.
+All these strategic partnerships have launched their success into a whole new stratosphere.

 The Disney Parks